nodejs/node/doc/api/errors.md

 <a id="ERR_TLS_CERT_ALTNAME_INVALID"></a>
 ### `ERR_TLS_CERT_ALTNAME_INVALID`

-While using TLS, the hostname/IP of the peer did not match any of the `subjectAltNames` in its certificate.
+While using TLS, the host name/IP of the peer did not match any of the `subjectAltNames` in its certificate.

 <a id="ERR_TLS_DH_PARAM_SIZE"></a>